 - great (adj.)

 In the sense of "excellent, wonderful" great is attested from 1848.
-Great White Way "Broadway in New York City" is from 1901.
+Great White Way "Broadway in New York City" is from 1901, in reference to brilliant street illumination.
+The Great Lakes of North America so called by 1726, perhaps 1690s.
 Great Spirit "high deity of the North American Indians," 1703, originally translates Ojibwa kitchi manitou.
 The Great War originally (1887) referred to the Napoleonic Wars, later (1914) to what we now call World War I (see world).

 "The Great War" -- as, until the fall of France, the British continued to call the First World War in order to avoid admitting to themselves that they were now again engaged in a war of the same magnitude.
 [Arnold Toynbee, "Experiences," 1969]

-Also formerly with a verb form, Old English greatian, Middle English greaten "to become larger, increase, grow; become visibly pregnant," which became archaic after 17c.
+Also formerly with a verb form, Old English greatian "to become enlarged," Middle English greaten "to become larger, increase, grow; become visibly pregnant," which became archaic after 17c.